August 10, 2026 · Angel Roman

 A Memphis-area restaurant received an inbound catering inquiry on a Sunday.
 A quick response kept the booking from going to a competitor.

-A mid-South BBQ restaurant used LinkedIn outreach to connect with a corporate contact at a global manufacturer operating more than 100 facilities worldwide.
+A mid-South BBQ restaurant used LinkedIn to reach a corporate contact at a global manufacturer operating more than 100 facilities worldwide.

-A regional pit BBQ caterer connected via LinkedIn with a contact at a manufacturing facility running three shifts.
+A regional pit BBQ caterer connected on LinkedIn with a contact at a plant running three shifts.
 A recurring catering relationship followed.

 A BBQ catering operation reached out on LinkedIn and heard nothing.
-One follow-up message reopened the conversation and converted a corporate administrator into a confirmed client.
+One follow-up reopened the conversation and converted a corporate administrator.

-A BBQ caterer used LinkedIn outreach to connect with a corporate client managing staff meal programs across multiple locations.
-A recurring catering relationship followed.
+A BBQ caterer used LinkedIn to reach a corporate client managing staff meal programs across multiple locations.
+A recurring relationship followed.

 A pit-style BBQ operation received an inbound catering inquiry and responded before the window closed.
 The result was a confirmed weekday lunch booking.

 A regional BBQ caterer sent cold email to corporate event contacts before the holidays.
-One reply turned into a 75-person Christmas party booking worth $2,872.75.
+One reply became a 75-person Christmas party worth $2,872.75.

 A Columbus-area restaurant used LinkedIn outreach to reach a corporate contact.
 The result was a confirmed 25-person team lunch booking worth $338.